micro-community/development/planning/specs/mvp/cli.md

 ## `micro env`
 Command to set / add the environment being used (local machine, m3o, something else). m3o details should be baked in to the micro binary.

+## `micro signup`

+Command to signup to the platform.
+Initially a built-in command, will ask for email/password and verify email via OTP

 ## `micro login`
-Command to login to the platform; either via OTP or user/pass (user accounts will probably just be OTP, user/pass for micro team admins)
+Command to login to the platform; Will simply be username / password prompt where we use email as the username.